mkieblesz/local-workspace/README.md

 * `ctrl+c` from tab where services are running
 * `make kill-dbs` shuts down db containers

-Please refer to makefile for instructions for each workflow.
+For more specific please refer to `makefile`.

 ### Tips